Sabr-eX/GraphDatabase/README.md

 client.out is executed on a separate terminal, a separate client process is created.

-b) When a client process is run, it will ask the user to enter a positive integer as its client-id.
+[DONE] b) When a client process is run, it will ask the user to enter a positive integer as its client-id.
 The prompt message will look like this.
-Enter Client-ID:
+`Enter Client-ID:`
 If you are running four instances of client.out, then for the first instance, the user should enter client-id as 1, for the second instance, the user should enter client-id as 2 and so on.
 Out of the total clients running, who will get what id, can be decided randomly.

-c) Then, each client will display a menu to the user (no GUI or beautification is required):
+[DONE] c) Then, each client will display a menu to the user (no GUI or beautification is required):

 ```